A pledge for gender balance across financial services

 We want to support a diverse workforce and build on our work in best practice for employment.
 Below are the six targets we set ourselves for the Women in Finance Charter with progress to date against each:

-- Having one member of our senior executive team who is responsible and accountable for gender diversity and inclusion; setting internal targets for gender diversity in our senior management; and publishing progress annually against these targets.
+- Having one member of our senior management team who is responsible and accountable for gender diversity and inclusion; setting internal targets for gender diversity in our senior management; and publishing progress annually against these targets.

 Anne Pieckielon remains responsible for gender diversity and inclusion for Bacs.
 As part of her